microbiome/OMA/04_datainfra.md

 ## [1]  2 26
 ```

-**Note**: as data was agglomerated, the number of rows equal the number of Phyla used to index (in this case, just 2)
+**Note**: as data was agglomerated, the number of rows equal the
+  number of Phyla used to index (in this case, just 2)

-Or alternatively:
+Alternatively:

 ```r